rambkk/Javascript-array_column/README.md

 So the general syntax should be:

-      array_column(ARRAY, KEY/INDEX COLUMN NAME to get data from, (optional) OUTPUT-KEY/INDEX COLUMN NAME to be used as key/index for for output)
+      array_column(ARRAY, KEY/INDEX COLUMN NAME to get data from, (optional) OUTPUT KEY/INDEX COLUMN NAME to be used as key/index for for output)

 Requirement: might require Javascript ES6

 NOTE: works on ARRAY of arrays and ARRAY of associative array objects\
+NOTE: using *null* for KEY/INDEX COLUMN NAME is not supported (maybe in future?)\
-NOTE: Javascript (ES6) handling of array with holes/sparse array is different from PHP, so output might have 'empty' items\
+NOTE: Javascript (ES6) handling of array with holes/sparse array is different from PHP, so output might have 'empty' items

 ## All examples using these declarations
 ```JavaScript